Introduction To Vernier Caliper

 - The different parts: Vernier caliper has two jaws.
 The small jaw is used to measure the internal diameter of items, and the big jaw is used to measure the external diameter of the items.
 Some of the Vernier Calipers also have a depth measurement device placed on their other end.
 The sliding scale or the scale that expands and contracts the jaws is known as the vernier scale, and the main scale is the fixed one.

 - Reading the Vernier caliper’s scales: The measurements are similar to a normal ruler.
-The caliper section of the device or the main scale has a format of inches and centimetres and may have a smaller divide in between them.
+The caliper section of the device or the main scale has a format of inches and centimetres and may have a smaller division in between them.
 The Vernier scale or the sliding scale signifies 1/10th of the smallest division in comparison to the main scale.
-For a simpler comprehension, the caliper scale is regular sized and the vernier scale in “zoomed in” for more accurate readings.
+For a simpler comprehension, the caliper scale is regular sized and the vernier scale is “zoomed in” for more accurate readings.

 - Test the smallest divisions your scale decipher: By counting the number of division in between two numeric’s in your Vernier scale, you will get an idea of what distance every small line signifies.